tchvu3/Airtable4j/README.md

 [//]: # ([![Downloads]&#40;https://pepy.tech/badge/global-chem&#41;]&#40;https://pepy.tech/project/global-chem&#41;)

 # Airtable4j - Java based Airtable API

-> :warning: **This project is under active development, while the API is stable some bugs might still be present.**

 This library has been designed to be as simple and intuitive as possible to use.